djeada/Algorithms-And-Data-Structures/README.md

 <a href=""><img src="https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat"></a>
 </div>

-Implementations of various algorithms.
+This repository contains a collection of projects in C++ and Python that implement various data structures and algorithms.
+The projects are organized by language and topic, and include detailed explanations and examples to help you understand how they work.

 ## About

-Since I initially attended the course at my university in 2015, Algorithms and Data Structures have attracted my attention.
-I find it really beneficial to return to the fundamentals on a regular basis, especially while learning a new language.
-Since this is my n'th iteration of the process, I wanted to share my code with the world so everyone may benefit from it.
+As someone who has been captivated by Algorithms and Data Structures since my first encounter with the subject at university in 2015, I have come to value the importance of regularly revisiting the fundamentals.
+This is especially true when learning a new programming language, as it helps to build a strong foundation of understanding.
+With this in mind, I have decided to share my code and notes on Algorithms and Data Structures with the wider community.

-The code is written in two of my favorite programming languages: C++ and Python.
-To the best of my ability, I adhered to modern practices.

-Aside from the code, you'll come across various comprehensive notes that I wrote down while learning the subject.
+My code is written in two of my favorite programming languages, C++ and Python, and I have made a conscious effort to adhere to modern best practices.
+Along with the code, I have also included comprehensive notes that I took while learning the topic.
+These notes are intended to provide additional context and understanding, and may be particularly helpful for those who are new to the subject.

 ## Requirements